fiskaltrust/rollout-doc/how-to/how-to-switch-scu.md

 # How-To: Switch SCU

-This tutorial describes how to exchange the assignment of a queue to the used SCU with a new SCU in a Cashbox.
+This tutorial describes how to exchange the assignment of a queue to the used fiskaltrust.SCU with a new SCU in a CashBox.
 The feature described here is useful in case you want to exchange a TSE.

 ## Steps